tiffanyding/long-tail-conformal/README.md

-This is the code release for "Conformal Prediction for Long-Tailed Classification"
+This is the code release for [Conformal Prediction for Long-Tailed Classification](https://arxiv.org/abs/2507.06867).

 ## Setting up virtual environment